ba-ddou/cbh-take-home-project/Ticket_Breakdown.md

 ### Agents Entity & GET endpoint

+**Context**
+In order to allow facilities to set a custom Id for each one of the agents they work with, this new property need to be added to the agents entity and it must be set at request-time depending on the facility that's requesting it.

+> This property is optional and only relevant when the agent data is request by a facility.

+> **Requirements**

 - A new `customId` property must be added to the Agent entity.
 - Whenever the agents list is requests from a certain facility (a logged in facility admin), the custom agent id corressponding to that facility must be retrieved from the `customAgentIds` association table and appended to agent object.

 ### Interface update

+**Context**
+To support custom agent ids client side, facility admins must be able to view them and modify them from their dashboards.

+**Reauirements**

 - Display the new agent `customId` property in the agent info component.
 - Allow editing the `customId` property in the agent info update form.